davekilian/notate.js/doc/format.markdown

 ## References

-Each glyph has a unique ID, specified by the `id` attribute.
-If no `id` is specified in the JSON file, notate will auto-assign one for future use.
-IDs must be unique throughout the document.
+Each glyph can be assigned a unique ID, specified by the `id` attribute.
+IDs must be unique on the document level.

 Some glyphs depend on other glyphs.
 For example, bar and slur glyphs bar notes together and slur notes together (respectively) -- in order to do their jobs,